 Dior is another brand that has seen an evolution when it comes to their digital strategy.
 Influencer campaigns are central to their new strategy, and the house has been working with some of the most popular bloggers worldwide to promote its ready-to-wear, accessories and beauty launches.
 For one of its Cruise shows in Calabasas, Dior flew in – and dressed – key influencers including The Blonde Salad’s Chiara Ferragni, Song of Style’s Aimee Song and Negin Mirsalehi.
 Additionally, the brand went on to create short videos where each influencer shared their opinion of the show on Instagram Stories, in order to recreate the experience for the user.
 Additionally, Dior partnered with Chiara Ferragni for the creation of her wedding dress, which was also filmed and shared on their (and the influencer’s) social channels, drumming up $5.2M in MIV for Dior alone.

 Embracing a uniform strategy across different categories, as seen at Dior, seems key as established fashion houses seek to reinvigorate their image and offering.
 It’s equally important to respect the label’s heritage and look to new, creative ways of narrating stories for the modern, digitally-savvy consumer.

 Conveying a strong, powerful message is becoming increasingly important in the noisy and overcrowded luxury market.
 ‘Having something relevant to say is the first challenge for brands today.
-Otherwise direct to consumer digital communication becomes just another source of spam and pestering,’ says Luca Solca, head of luxury at BNP Exane Paribas.
+Otherwise direct to consumer digital communication becomes just another source of spam and pestering,’ says Luca Solca, Managing Director, Luxury Goods at Sanford C. Bernstein Schweiz.
 Digital ought not to dilute the brand’s message, but rather amplify it.

 Do you want to see how your brand measures up?